 America is having an epidemic of diabetes according to the New England Journal of Medicine.
 Unfortunately, the risk is greater for people living with mental illness, especially those taking second-generation atypical antipsychotic medications (SGAs).
 Another issue to be aware of is metabolic syndrome, a condition that can be a precursor to diabetes.

 The more you know, the more you can increase your odds of living a long and full life.
 Knowledge is power and even small changes in your choices can help improve your life.
-Have questions or concerns?Take a look at frequently asked questions answered by NAMI Medical Director Ken Duckworth, M.D.
+Click here to get tips and advice for maintaining a healthy lifestyle.

 For More Information about NAMI Hearts & Minds